About the Program

 - Preparation and completion of inside and outside field courses, statements, and examinations;

 - Completion of the oral qualifying examination; and

 - Completion of written dissertation, which reflects original research, approved by the dissertation committee.

 Students must also meet the university’s minimum residency requirement of two years and complete 48 units of coursework.
 Note that DCRP requires doctoral students to complete several of these requirements through letter-graded courses.
 In keeping with Graduate Division guidelines, doctoral students must maintain an overall grade point average of at least 3.0 on the basis of all upper division and graduate courses taken in graduate standing.

 Planning and Urban Theory

-Planning and urban theory is a hallmark of the PhD program.
+Planning and urban theory are the hallmarks of the PhD program.
 All students are required to demonstrate competence in this body of scholarship by completing at least two theory courses.
-It is recommended that students complete this requirement during their first year of study.
-Students are also urged to take more than one theory course during their time in the program.
+It is required that you take both courses during your first year; if one of the theory courses is not offered in the first year, then students will be expected to take it during the second year.
+Students are also encouraged to pursue further training in theory in sub-fields that are relevant to their interests.